ilyapuchka/Dependency-Injection-in-Cocoa/UIKonf.md

 ^ Interface (or a protocol) is just a language construct that we can use to model abstraction.
 It is a way how our code communicates with it.

-^ But it does not make any guarantee for a good and reusable abstraction which is a key to loose coupling.
+^ But it does not make any guarnatee for a good and reusable abstraction which is a key to loose coupling.

-^ Base class can be sometimes as good abstractions as a protocol.
+^ Base class can be sometimes as good abstraction as a protocol.
 But of course most of the time we probably will use protocols to model abstractions.

 ^ But be careful with introducing protocols everywhere.
-It can be unneeded level of indirection.
-And in Swift protocols might bite sometimes.
+It can be unneeded level of inderection.
+And in Swift protocols migth bite sometimes.

 ## Interfaces are not abstractions [^1]